 - Where the person to whom the information relates has provided informed consent.

 - Where lawfully authorised or required to do so by legislation, or a Privacy Code of Practice, and if available, supported by a Service Agreement, Memorandum of Understanding or similar document in place.

-- For child protection purposes, FACS may also lawfully exchange certain information under Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998.
-In this situation, FACS will only provide as much information about a client as is relevant.
+- For child protection purposes, DCJ may also lawfully exchange certain information under Chapter 16A of the Children and Young Persons (Care and Protection) Act 1998.
+In this situation, DCJ will only provide as much information about a client as is relevant.

 Working with other agencies and inter-agency collaboration

 Many DCJ clients have dealings with other agencies, including government and non-government agencies and support groups.
 DCJ cooperate with these other agencies to seek the best outcomes for the client.
 We will also make our clients aware of the services provided by these agencies and groups where appropriate.